unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/README.md

 Applications will open in early 2024 and will close on **May 31, 2024**

 ## Contacts
-For any inquiry, feel free to get in touch with the organizers:
+For any inquiries, please get in touch with the organizers:
 - Chiara Zanchi (chiara.zanchi01@unipv.it)
 - Erica Biagetti (erica.biagetti@unipv.it)